karatekid/karatekid.github.io/_drafts/array-of-ultrasonics-with-fpga.md

 * It has a range of 2 - 400cm.
 * It runs on 5V.
 * Measurement cycle is recommended to be > 60ms.

+One thing that I had to do, was to allow the hcsr04 module to use a logic clock and a much slower clock (to count ticks).
+I could build my own internal clock divider in each hcsr04, but there is no reason to have multiple dividers, instead I could just use one external that feeds into each module.